Tinnitus Treatment Services

 Submitting reports and invoices

 To ensure you get paid, please make sure you use WorkSafeBC invoice forms and follow our fee schedules.
-Once you have billed us, you can check your payment status online.
+Tinnitus providers have access to our Provider Portal.
+This secure online portal lets you efficiently receive referrals, submit reports and invoices, and check the status of your payment.

 External Hearing Evaluation (Form 83D73)